-You’ll see a list of the things investors typically look for in rental properties.
-The default presets are a good place to start, but you should definitely look over the following:
+You’ll see a list of what investors typically look for in rental properties.
+The default presets are a good place to start, but you should look over the following:

 - Purchase Price and Total Cash Needed: We all have different financials and available cash reserves, so these two numbers will depend on what you can afford.
-Purchase Price is self-explanatory.
-Total Cash Needed includes all of the up-front costs associated with purchasing a property, including the down payment, closing costs, and any rehab costs.
+The Purchase Price is self-explanatory.
+Total Cash Needed includes all the up-front costs associated with purchasing a property, including the down payment, closing costs, and rehab costs.

 - Cash Flow: I like to have at least $150 in monthly cash flow after all expenses (including the mortgage payment) have been paid.
 You may have a different number in mind, but it’s generally better not to go below $100.

-- Cap Rate: The cap rate for a property is calculated by diving the Net Operating Income (NOI) by the Purchase Price.
+- Cap Rate: The cap rate for a property is calculated by dividing the Net Operating Income (NOI) by the Purchase Price.
 You are probably familiar with it, as it’s one of the most widely used metrics to evaluate deals.
 The cap rate can vary widely across different markets, so it’s hard to recommend a number that will work for everyone.
 I like mine at least 6-8%.

-- Cash on Cash and ROI: The cap rate doesn’t always show the full picture, as it doesn’t take into account the financing you use to acquire the property and the money you spend on closing and rehab.
-This is why most investors I know usually use the Cash on Cash (COC) return and Return on Investment (ROI) when analyzing their deals as well.
+- Cash on Cash and ROI: The cap rate doesn’t always show the full picture, as it doesn’t consider the financing you use to acquire the property and the money you spend on closing and rehab.
+Most investors I know use the Cash on Cash (COC) return and Return on Investment (ROI) when analyzing their deals.

 There are no right or wrong answers when choosing your purchase criteria.
 The most important thing to remember is that it should align with your short, medium and long-term real estate goals and help you find rentals that will benefit you for years to come.

 Adding a New Property

 After your purchase criteria are good to go, you can get to the fun stuff – analyzing an actual deal!